wzscq/crvframe/README.md

     * **quickSearch**  This attribete indicates whether the field is used as a quick search field.
 When a user performs a quick search on a list view, all quick search fields are searched.

+### Config Model Operations
+Each model folder contains a subfolder called operations that contains JSON files, each of which is an operation configuration file with a file name that is the operation ID.An example of operation configuration file is shown below：

+    {
+      "id": "create",
+      "name": "创建",
+      "type":"open",
+      "params":{
+          "url":"/formview/#/core_user/form1/create",
+          "location":"modal",
+          "title":"创建用户",
+          "key":"/model/core_user/form1/create",
+          "width":800,
+          "height":440
+      },
+      "input":{},
+      "description":"打开创建用户对话框"
+    }